 Skill Module: AI Literacy

-Context: Large 300-level course
+Context: Small graduate-level course

 I was interested by the fact that graduate students were often less familiar with generative AI, that diligent students were often more reluctant to use it, and that there should be ways to help all students go beyond the – now obsolete – idea that AI means plagiarism and should be avoided.

-- Dominique Marshall, Carleton University
+- Dr. Dominique Marshall, PhD

 Skill Module: Metacognition, Self-management